CSClub05/Height-Locked/README.md

 # Height-Locked Mining

-A client-side Fabric mod for Minecraft Java Edition 1.21.4.
+A client-side Fabric mod for Minecraft.

 ## Behavior